|

 You can play with any metal petanque boules, as long as

-they're within the normal size (70.5 to 80 mm).
+they're within the normal size range (70.5 to 80 mm).

 during the tournament in case you'd like new ones. |